LeonardKachi/Book-Recommendation-Web-App/README.md

 # 📚 Book Recommendation Web App

-An interactive book discovery platform powered by **Google Books API**, built using **HTML, CSS, and JavaScript**, and designed for deployment via **GitHub Pages**, **Terraform with AWS Cloud Infrastructure**, or **S3**.
-The app lets users search, filter, and explore books by genres, ratings, and page count, all wrapped in a clean, theme-toggleable UI.
+An interactive book discovery platform powered by **Google Books API**, built using **HTML, CSS, and JavaScript**, and deployable via **GitHub Pages** or **fully automated Terraform-based AWS Infrastructure**.
+Users can explore, search, and filter book recommendations with a smooth UI and serverless backend.

 ## 🔧 Architecture Overview